oracle-devrel/oci-developer-incubator-webapp/1b_diy_cicd/terraform/README.md

-# Deployment Path: DIY with CICD
+# Deployment Path: DIY with CICD (Click to Deploy)

 ## How It Works